 If you try something in class and it works well, don’t keep it to yourself.
 Share your ideas with colleagues.
 In turn they will probably share their ideas with you.
-A great way for you to share ideas with other language assistants is through the discussion list.
 Most ideas in the world of EFL are adaptations of other people’s ideas.
-Don’t think that your idea has to an earth shatteringly new one.
+Don’t think that your idea has to be an earth shatteringly new one.
 It may be as simple as a new seating arrangement that works for you.
 It can be really motivating to pass on an idea and then get positive feedback on it.

 - Observe a colleague

-Observing other teachers or language assistants can be a great way to pick up tips and ideas for your own teaching.
+Observing other teachers can be a great way to pick up tips and ideas for your own teaching.
 Approach a colleague and see if they would mind if you observed them.
 Make sure this doesn’t come across as threatening in any way.
-Ensure them that it’s for your own personal development.
+Assure them that it’s for your own personal development.
 A two-way observation can sometimes be the most fruitful, so you observe each other and then have a chat about it afterwards.